amit-sharma-ds/FinTrack/README.md

 # 💰 FinTrack - Simple Finance Tracker
 **[🔗 Live Demo](https://fintrack-zikvci99pdnvns4yqdbcnq.streamlit.app/)**

-**FinWell** is an offline, smart personal finance tracker built with Python and Streamlit.
+**FinTrack** is an offline, smart personal finance tracker built with Python and Streamlit.
 It lets you track your income and expenses, visualize your financial health, and chat with an AI assistant — all without needing any API keys.

 ---